cjdbarlow/bedside-notebook/anaesthesia/regional/spinal.md

 Slower injections produce more predictable spread.
 * Intraabdominal pressure
 Affects epidural vein volume, which in turn affects CSF volume.

+###Dosing
+Classically bupivacaine is used:
+	* Typically lasts **2-2.5 hours**
+	* Can be either:
+		* Hyperbaric/heavy bupivacaine
+		Mixed with 8% dextrose.
+Heavy bupivacaine:

+			* Dosing of heavy bupivacaine
+				* Adults: 2-4ml (10-20mg)
+				* <5kg: 0.4-0.5mg/kg
+				* 5-15kg: 0.3-0.4mg/kg
+				* 15-40: 0.25-0.3mg/kg
+		* Plain bupivacaine
+		Mixed with saline online.
+Plain bupivacaine:
+			* Tends to rise slightly
+			* Cannot be adjusted
+			* Dosing
+				* Adults: 2-3.5ml 0.5% plain bupivacaine

+Additives:
+* 8% dextrose
+Forms hyperbaric "heavy" bupivacaine, which:
+	* Allows block height and spread to be adjusted by position
+	* Can be adjusted by adjusting patient position
+	For a block at L3/4:
+		* Sitting patients will tend to achieve an upper block height on T7-T10
+		Allows a dense saddle block to be achieved with relatively small volumees.
+		* Supine patients will tend to achieve an upper block of T4-T7
+* Opioid
+Opioid may be added to prolong the duration of analgesia and reduce the dose of LA required, at the risk of respiratory depression.
+Dosing:
+	* Fentanyl 10-25ug
+	Lasts 1-4 hours.
+	* Morphine 100-300ug
+	Lasts 8-24 hours.

+##Induction
+* Performance of lumbar puncture is covered [here](/procedures/regional/lp.md).*

+###Assessing Block
+* By temperature
+Using ice, relative to a reference standard (e.g. the forehead).
+Temperature sensation will be lost **1-2 dermatomal levels above pain**, which is useful for determining adequate surgical anesthesia.
+* By pain
+Assess response to pain (e.g. pinching with toothed forceps) prior to commence operation.
+Pain sensation is lost **1-2 dermatomal levels above touch**.
+* By touch
+* By motor function
+Objective motor weakness, using the **Bromage score**:
+	* 0: No motor block
+	* 1: Inability to raise extended leg; able to move knees and feet
+	* 2: Inability to raise extended leg or knee; able to move feet
+	* 3: Complete motor block

+###Troubleshooting Block
+* Block too low
+	* With a hyperbaric solution
+	Tilt the patient head down.
+	* With a plan solution
+	Turn the patient supine and then prone again.
+* Block too high

 ##Intraoperative
 ##Postoperative